strapdata/elassandra-google-k8s-marketplace/README.md

 ### Backing up your Eassandra data

-These steps back up your Cassandra data, database schema, and token information.
+The following steps will allow you to back up your Cassandra data, database schema, and token information.

-Set your installation name and Kubernetes namespace:
+Set up your installation name and Kubernetes namespace:

 ```shell
 export APP_INSTANCE_NAME=elassandra-1